 If we’re spending more than we earn, how can we plan for retirement or give back to our communities?

-The short answer is: we can’t, without a thoughtful plan.
+The short answer: we can’t, without a thoughtful plan.

 That’s why taking steps to manage not only your debt, but your spending, is so important.
-When it comes to debt, we need to control it and work to align it with other financial goals and faith-based values.
+When it comes to debt, we need to control it and work to align it with our values and other financial goals.

 Control your debt in 5 ways: